Last updated on August 11th, 2021 at 04:50 pmJump to Recipe

 - 2 tablespoons vegetable oil

-- In a large bowl, combine flour, cornmeal, sugar, baking powder and salt, mix well.
+- In a medium bowl, combine flour, cornmeal, sugar, baking powder, and salt, mix well.

 - Add the vegetable oil and mix until the dry mixture is smooth and with no lumps.